 At mid-winter the Norsemen lit bonfires, told stories and drank sweet ale.

-When trying to understand what is winter solstice, you have to look at the traditions.
+When trying to understand what is winter solstice, you have to look at the traditions and winter solstice rituals and how others honor the winter solstice holiday.

 A winter solstice celebration and rituals for winter solstice vary based on different cultures.

-Here are some examples of winter solstice traditions around the world:
+Here are some examples of winter solstice traditions around the world, winter solstice practices, and how to honor winter solstice.

 Winter Solstice in Japan